Pitman's Theorem, Black-Scholes Equation, and Derivative Pricing for Fundraisers: Examples

 \section{Examples}

 In this section, we consider the cases of $s(x)=1/x$ and $f(x)=x^{-2\nu}$ for $\nu = \pm 1/2$.
 The coordinate process $X$ is a three-dimensional Bessel process under $P_{x}^{s}$, and the Schwarzian derivatives $S_{s}$ and $S_{f}$ are $0$.
 Under the physical measure, the stock price is a three-dimensional Bessel process for $\nu=-1/2$, and it is the reciprocal of a three-dimensional Bessel process for $\nu=1/2$.
 We only consider European options with $h(x) = 1$ and $h(x)=x$; that is, a zero-coupon bond and a forward contract, respectively.
-The price of a zero-coupon bond for the fundraiser is always $1$ because an equivalent local martingale measure exists in the hypothetical market for the fundraiser.
+The price of a zero-coupon bond for the fundraiser is always $1$ because an equivalent local martingale measure exists for the fundraiser in the hypothetical market.